elena-lyulina/cil-road-segmentation/README.md

 ```

 Note: We run our experiments on Python version 3.11.5.
 We recommend users use the correct Python executable to initiate the virtual environment.

+### Dataset
+We assembled a large dataset of satelite images based on thorough analysis of given samples to ensure high-quality, relevant training data, split into clusters.
+All data used in this study can be downloaded here.

+### Trained models
+We experiemnted with many different SOTA models and various architectures to predict road masks and restore roads connectivity.
+All trained models can be downloaded [here](https://polybox.ethz.ch/index.php/s/dhxJ28YdsefrJcl).

+### Results reproduction
+To reproduce the results, you can run ```src/submission/evaluate.py``` on dowloaded models and data.

 ### Directory Structure
 ```